msmapricot/erefdoc/docs/implementation.md

 ClientManagerController.

 ## The Data Manager
-All access database tables defined by the the ReferrralsDB data context is handled by the DataManager class.
+All access to database tables managed by the the ReferrralsDB data context is handled by the DataManager class.
 The CRUD operations available in each role are defined by the ClientManagerController and implemented by the DataManager.

 ## The UsersController